Wikia/app/JSCONVENTIONS.md

 We are using jQuery's guidelines: http://contribute.jquery.org/style-guide/js/

 #### Prefixing jQuery objects
 All variables referencing jQuery objects, should be prefixed with a $.

+#### Comments
+We use JSDoc style comments.

 Example:
 ```javascript